Master of Occupational Therapy (M.O.T.)

 The Master of Occupational Therapy degree requires six months internship completed in three month rotations at two fieldwork sites.
 Fieldwork sites are independent agencies and maintain their own requirements.
 Fieldwork agencies may request proof of immunization (www.twu.edu/student-health-services/immunizations.asp ), background checks, drug screens, proof of liability and/or personal insurance, CPR training, or fingerprinting.
 When this is required by an agency, all students assigned to that agency must meet any requirements at their own expense.
 Failure to meet the requirements may result in delay or failure to complete the M.O.T. program.

 - All academic courses must be completed successfully before admission to Level II Fieldwork experiences.

 - Students under academic probation may not progress to Level II fieldwork

-- Any student failing to complete assigned fieldwork experience with a passing grade may repeat fieldwork one time only.
-Permission to repeat the course must be obtained from the Director.
+- Any student failing to complete an assigned fieldwork experience with a passing grade may repeat fieldwork one time only.
+Permission to repeat the course must be obtained from the Director of the School of Occupational Therapy.
 Any second fieldwork failure will result in dismissal from the MOT program.

 Master of Occupational Therapy Curriculum Design